 When dealing with computer hardware, updating the BIOS (Basic Input/Output System) is a crucial task that can enhance your system’s compatibility, improve performance, and sometimes fix bugs or issues.
 But what if you need to update your BIOS and your CPU is not working or is absent?
 Can you still perform a BIOS update without a functioning CPU?
-The answer to this question is straightforward:

 What is BIOS?